Molly Goodman: International representative rowing

 Goodman's national representative debut came in 2011 when she was selected to contest the 2011 Junior World Rowing Championships at Eton Dorney in Australia's quad scull.
 That quad placed tenth overall.
 In 2013 she competed at the World Rowing U23 Championships in Linz rowing the four seat of the women's eight to a fourth placing in the final.

 She was elevated to the Australian women's senior eight in 2014.
 They raced at the World Rowing Cup III in Lucerne and then at the 2014 World Rowing Championships in Amsterdam finishing in tenth place.
 In 2015 she represented in a coxless pair with Genevieve Horton.
 They competed at two World Rowing Cups in Europe before contesting the 2015 World Rowing Championships in Aiguebelette and coming away with a world thirteenth ranking.

 Goodman was a member of the Australian women's eight who initially missed qualification for the 2016 Rio Olympics but received a late call up following the Russian drug scandal.
 WADA had discovered Russian state sponsored drug testing violations and the IOC acted to protect clean athletes and set strict entry guidelines for Russian athletes resulting in most of their rowers and nearly all of their crews being withdrawn from the Olympic regatta.
 The crew had dispersed two months earlier after their failure to qualify but reconvened, travelled at the last minute to Rio and borrowed a shell.
 They finished last in their heat, last in the repechage and were eliminated.

 After the Olympics Goodman continued to compete at the highest level and in 2017 she was selected at stroke in Australia's coxless four with Lucy Stephan, Katrina Werry, and Sarah Hawe.
-They competed at the World Rowing Cups II & III and as a foursome they didn't lose a race in the international season.
+They competed at the World Rowing Cups II and III and as a foursome they didn't lose a race in the international season.
 At the 2017 World Rowing Championships in Sarasota, Florida it was to be no different.
 They won their heat and started slow in the final sitting in sixth place at the 500m and fifth place at the 1000m mark.
-In third 500m they began to push on the Dutch and were joined by Poland & Russia all challenging for the podium.
-In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute the Australian four surged into the lead to claim gold and the world championships title ahead of Poland & Russia.
+In third 500m they began to push on the Dutch and were joined by Poland and Russia all challenging for the podium.
+In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute the Australian four surged into the lead to claim gold and the world championships title ahead of Poland and Russia.